 With global warming driven by human-induced greenhouse gas emissions, the frequency and intensity of extreme heat waves have increased over the world in recent years.
 Concurrently, winter has become warmer in many areas.
 It is thus interesting to check the frequency and intensity of extremely cold waves.

-According to Berkeley Earth, the last eight years are the warmest eight years on Earth since 1850, with 2022 ranked the fifth warmest year.
+According to Berkeley Earth, the last eight years have been the warmest eight years on Earth since 1850, with 2022 ranked the fifth warmest year.
 In past months, countries in Europe experienced their warmest winter on record, with some mountains bare of snow.
-On the other hand, deadly cold waves made temperatures in central Asia, northeastern Asia, and northern America plummeted to new record of low levels.
+On the other hand, deadly cold waves made temperatures in central Asia, northeastern Asia, and northern America plummet to new record low levels.

-This article provides a brief overview of recording-breaking cold temperatures over the world during the winter 2022-2023 first, followed by a discussion of their linkage to global warming.
-Finally, tips for living in extreme cold-weather are provided.
+This article provides a brief overview of recording-breaking cold temperatures over the world during the winter of 2022-2023, followed by a discussion of their linkage to global warming.
+Finally, tips for living in extreme cold weather are provided.

 Extremely cold waves in the winter 2022-2023

 Following a record-breaking warm October, Canadians experienced some record-breaking cold days for November and December in 2022.
 According to Environment Canada records, thirteen temperature records were broken across British Columbia on 9 November 2022, as reported by Global News.